Collectors are methods that consume the Stream and produce a new value.

 Checks if the elements of the Stream are equal to the elements of another Stream.

-if the Streams are equal, false
+true if the Streams are equal, false otherwise

-is not a Streamconst s1 = Stream.range(5);
+other is not a Streamconst s1 = Stream.range(5);

 const s2 = Stream.range(5);